Lorp/samsa/docs/samsa-core.md

 Type: `Array` of `Object`

-Array of variable fonts’ axes.
+Array of the VF’s axes.

 - Example: